Donald Trump: Early actions

-Conflicts of interest, 2025–present
+Conflicts of interest (2025–present)

+Trump's second presidency faced unprecedented conflicts of interest, self-enrichment, and allegations of insider trading and corruption unrivaled in American history from historians, legal experts, and federal judges.

-Trump's second presidency was described as having fewer guardrails against conflicts of interest than his first, and breaking with decades of ethical norms.
-He maintained a publicly traded company in Trump Media & Technology Group, and diversified it into financial services.
-He pursued new overseas real estate deals involving state-affiliated entities, and had several branding and licensing deals selling Trump-branded merchandise.
+Trump's second presidency has been described as having fewer guardrails against conflicts of interest than his first, breaking with decades of ethical norms, and raising substantial corruption concerns.
+He maintained a publicly traded company in Trump Media & Technology Group and diversified it into financial services.
+He pursued new overseas real estate deals involving state-affiliated entities and had several branding and licensing deals selling Trump-branded merchandise.
 He profited from events held at his hotels and golf courses and did not place his assets in a blind trust, as previous presidents had done.
-In August 2025, Trump's mandatory disclosure of investment showed that, since taking office, he had made 690 purchases of municipal bonds and corporate stock totaling at least $103.7 million.
-Included was stock in companies affected by his changes to federal policies.
+He made an unparalleled number of stock trades, totaling hundreds of millions of dollars across thousands of transactions, in companies with extensive business dealings before the federal government.

 Trump launched, promoted, and personally benefited from two cryptocurrency tokens ("meme coins"), $Trump and $Melania.
-He also directly benefited from his family's cryptocurrency company World Liberty Financial, which engaged in an unprecedented mixing of private enterprise and government policy.
+He also benefited from his family's cryptocurrency company, World Liberty Financial, which engaged in an unprecedented mixing of private enterprise and government policy.
+By June 2026, a Reuters analysis estimated Trump and his family had made $2.3 billion from his crypto ventures, with investors losing the same amount.

-In July 2025, the Trump administration accepted a $400 million luxury jet from Qatar.
-The aircraft will serve as Air Force One until the end of his second term, when it will be transferred to his presidential library.
-The retrofitting as Air Force One is estimated to cost up to $1 billion.